Introducing New Cats to a Home with a Resident Cat(s)

 Step Three: Eye-to-Eye Contact

-1. Choose a time when the cats appear relaxed and recruit another person to help.
+1. Choose a time when the cats appear relaxed and if possible recruit another person to help.

 2. Ideally choose rooms that have a space between them – a corridor or a hallway for example.
 This way they won’t be able to rush towards one another and get too close too soon.